 - a core component, shared by all tracks,

-- and electives courses
+- advanced topics and electives

 The program encourages M.S. students to arrange for summer practical clinical/research experiences.
 These are optional, but would enable the student to become acquainted with professional aspects of medical physics.